The Ultimate Business Energy Guide to the Climate Change Levy

 Each individual business must register for the CCL and would be liable to pay a penalty if they fail to do so.
 Your energy supplier is responsible for calculating your Climate Change Levy charges, which will be itemised on your business energy bill.

 Once collected, the fees is passed on to HM Revenue Customs.
-For more information on all the charges included in your business energy bill, visit our Understanding Your Business Energy Bill guide.

 The rates for CCL are fixed from all energy companies and they are typically altered at the beginning of each financial year.